zumasys/docs/site/jbase/jbc/openseq/README.md

 ## Note

-> If the file does not exist or cannot be opened it then executes the **ELSE**clause.
-However, if **JBCEMULATE**is set for Sequoia (use value "seq") emulation then**OPENSEQ**will create the file if it does not exist.
+> If the file does not exist or cannot be opened it then executes the **ELSE** clause.
+However, if **JBCEMULATE** is set for Sequoia (use value "seq") emulation then **OPENSEQ** will create the file if it does not exist.
 This behavior can also be achieved by specifying **openseq_creates = true** in **Config_EMULATE** for the emulation being used.
 Once open a lock is taken on the file.
-If the lock cannot be taken then the **LOCKED**clause is executed if it exists otherwise the ELSE clause is executed.
-If specified the **READONLY**process takes a read lock on the file, otherwise it takes a write lock.
+If the lock cannot be taken then the **LOCKED** clause is executed if it exists otherwise the ELSE clause is executed.
+If specified, the **READONLY** process takes a read lock on the file, otherwise it takes a write lock.
 The specified file can be a regular, pipe or special device file.
 Locks are only taken on regular file types.
 Once open the file pointer is set to the first line of sequential data.

 A program that uses sequential processing to create (write to)an ASCII text file from a jBASE hashed file is as below.
 It illustrates the use of the commands: